 - 1. Conferred Bachelor's Degree (or higher); - 2.
-Completed all courses on the certification plan; - 3.
+Completed all required trainings, professional development and observation hours required - 3.
 Completed all appropriate TExES exams; - 4.
-Completed Internship/Residency or one year of approved teaching experience in subject area of probationary certificate.
+Completed Internship or one year of approved teaching experience in subject area of Internship certificate.

-If you do NOT meet these requirements, please wait to apply for certification until you do.
+If you do NOT meet these requirements, please hold your application for certification.
 If you do apply before these requirements are completed, your application will be automatically deleted.